bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                   - **return_value_error** - empty string if the return value was retained; otherwise, the JSON-serialization diagnostic while the plan remains completed.

-                  History items created before these fields were added may not contain either key.
+                  History items created while capture is disabled or before these fields were added do not contain either key.

               **plan_history_uid**: *str*
                   current plan history UID.